Monday, 16 June 2025

 What I will say is that there was a time, a quarter of a century ago, when I considered him a good friend, an outsider-ally in the corporate circus we briefly inhabited.
 Since we both left that place, he grew into a better writer of fiction than I will ever be, and an accomplished wildlife and astronomy photographer.
 He also had an excellent, dark sense of humour, though he had his share of demons too.
 Most of all, he was always a thoroughly decent bloke.

-There was a fair degree of overlap in our musical Venn diagram - something else to bond over - but a key difference is that he considered The Rolling Stones to be the greatest band ever to have walked the planet.
+There was a fair degree of overlap in our musical Venn diagram - something else to bond over - but a key difference was that he considered The Rolling Stones to be the greatest band ever to have walked the planet.
 Now I don't mind them at all, but he knew their work inside out and revered them, in the same way that I laud The Jam or Gene.
 So it seems only appropriate to belatedly mark my friend's sad passing with something by Mick and the lads.
 From Let It Bleed, this is Monkey Man.

 Rest in peace, Mark.